 I am so glad I did.
-These vegan buckwheat chocolate chip cookies are shockingly cookie like.
+These vegan buckwheat chocolate chip cookies are shockingly cookie-like.

 What I mean is that they are chewy on the inside with a really nice crisp outer.
-The buckwheat flour brings a slight nutty flavour to the mix, but it is really subtle and balances well with the other flavours.
+The buckwheat flour brings a slightly nutty flavour to the mix, but it is really subtle and balances well with the other flavours.

 I gobbled a few just 10 minutes after they came out of the oven.
 But I found that they really came into their own when left overnight.
 Normally I find many gluten-free bakes don’t last particularly well, but these buckwheat cookies only seem to improve.
-As long as you have enough will power to leave them alone that is.
+As long as you have enough willpower to leave them alone that is.

 Can you make vegan cookies gluten-free?